jimiadams/multiplex-contagion-POne/README.md

 # Multiplex Diffusion

+The paper from this work, led by Nicholas Landry is now [published](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0279345) in *PLoS One.*

 This repository provides the bases for a project seeking to demonstrate the limitations of modeling multiplex diffusion processes from uniplex network data.
 We do so by: starting from multiplex data sources, and simulating diffusion processes over those networks.
 We then decompose each network into uniplex versions, and re-simulate the same diffusion processes over those.
 We then examine how the addition of the component uniplex simulations correspond to the composite simulation process.

 ---